franklaercio/Ecoleta/README.md

 ## :bookmark_tabs: Resume of application

-Project developed in partnership with Rocktseat at Next Level Work.
+Project developed in partnership with Rocktseat at Next Level Week.
 This project aims to inform the points of collection of recyclable waste.
 <p align="center">
 <img src="assets/web_1.png">
 </p>